 Beloved Clergy, Monastic Brotherhoods and Sisterhoods, and faithful of the Holy Metropolis of Chicago, and all people of goodwill:

 I greet you with joy in the good news of our Lord and Savior Jesus Christ!

 Aware of both the opportunity and responsibility to rightly teach the word of His truth (2 Tim.
-2:15), I offer the following Encyclical at the start of the Ecclesiastical Year 2019.
+2:15), I offer this Annual Archpastoral Teaching at the start of the Ecclesiastical Year 2019.
 Our inspiration stems from the beautiful petition found in the Fervent Litany of our divine services: "Further we pray for mercy, life, peace, health, salvation, visitation, forgiveness and remission of the sins of the servants of God …."
 This year, we are offering a reflection on the first of the divine gifts referenced in this prayer, “mercy / eleos,” and in subsequent years we plan to consider the rest in order.